 Or, if you're like me, and you really enjoy the tranquility of nature, and if the sound of water soothes your soul like it does mine, you just might find yourself spending the entire day here at Morikami Japanese Gardens in Florida.

 FOURTH SUGGESTION: Bring the camera!
-You'll want to get lots of beautiful pictures of your tour of these Japanese Gardens.
+You'll want to get lots of beautiful pictures of Morikami Japanese Gardens.

-Let me give you a brief history of the Japanese Gardens...
+Let me give you a brief history of development of the Japanese Gardens...

-In 1973, the property that is now Morikami Museum and Japanese Garden was generously donated to Palm Beach County by George Morikami.
+In 1973, the property was generously donated to Palm Beach County by George Morikami.

 In 1979, this property was developed to become what we now know as Morikami Museum and Japanese Garden.